Your partner in philanthropy. SEE advisor resources

 *These requirements are subject to change annually.
 Additionally, the committee reserves the right to waive eligibility requirements to make awards that address critical community needs.

-ONE Omaha is available to support residents that would like assistance in developing a project or building neighborhood capacity.
+One Omaha is available to support residents who would like assistance in developing a project or building neighborhood capacity.